 The Commission's report shall, if appropriate, be accompanied by a legislative proposal.

-Transposition
+Article 10 Transposition

-1. Member States shall adopt and publish, by [24 months after entry into force of this Directive] at the latest, the laws, regulations and administrative provisions necessary to comply with this Directive.
-They shall forthwith communicate to the Commission the text of those provisions.
+1. Member States shall adopt and publish, by ..., the laws, regulations and administrative provisions necessary to comply with this Directive.
+They shall forthwith communicate to the Commission the text of those measures \blacksquare .